-We now prove the main results stated in Section 3 using the properties of the algorithm.
+After showing that the algorithm indeed computes both the exchange equilibrium prices and the exchange subgraph in which they occur, we would like to prove the theorems stated in Section 3 using the algorithm's properties.
 Note that although the proofs rely on Algorithm 1, the statements are independent of the algorithms used to compute the exchange equilibria.
+The proof of Theorem 3.4, which states that the equilibrium graph equals its minimal exchange subgraph, is deferred to Appendix D.

-We begin with the proof that $\alpha$ is lower bounded by 1 minus the minimum wealth.
+Next we prove the theorem stating that α is lower bounded by 1 minus the minimum wealth.